Beyond Description: Cognitively Benchmarking Fine-Grained Action for Embodied Agents: Related Works

 \subsection{Benchmarks for Embodied Agent}

-As MLLMs are increasingly explored as the ``brains" for robots~\cite{Robobrain, Robobrain2.0, mu2023embodiedgpt}, several benchmarks have emerged to evaluate their ability to perceive and reason about the physical world.
+As MLLMs are increasingly explored as the ``brains'' for robots~\cite{Robobrain, Robobrain2.0, mu2023embodiedgpt, openeqa, pcabench}, several benchmarks have emerged to evaluate their ability to perceive and reason about the physical world.
 For instance, VSI-Bench~\cite{yang2025thinking} is designed to assess the visual-spatial intelligence of MLLMs, probing their understanding of object positions, orientations, and geometric relations.
 Similarly, ECBench~\cite{dang2025ecbench} is dedicated to evaluating embodied cognitive abilities within both static and dynamic environments.
 These benchmarks are key to an agent’s spatial perception and mapping baseline.

-A second category, exemplified by influential works like ALFRED~\cite{Alfred} and BEHAVIOR~\cite{Behavior}, evaluates agents in interactive, goal-oriented scenarios.
-The recent EMBODIEDEVAL~\cite{Embodiedeval} and EMBODIEDBENCH~\cite{Embodiedbench} expands upon this paradigm by introducing a more comprehensive suite of diverse tasks and scenes.
+A second category, offline benchmarks focus on what high-level action/plan, e.g., Ego-PlanBench~\cite{egoplan} for ego symbolic planning; EgoExoBench~\cite{egoexobench} for ego-exo alignment; RoboBench~\cite{robobench} and BEAR~\cite{qi2025bear} for task- and atomic-level embodied capability diagnostics.
+The recent online benchmarks like EMBODIEDEVAL~\cite{Embodiedeval} and EMBODIEDBENCH~\cite{Embodiedbench} introduce a more comprehensive suite of diverse tasks and scenes to evaluate whether the task succeeds.
 They abstract away the complexity of physical interaction.
 The former focuses on the strategic what to do next by reducing actions to high-level, symbolic commands (e.g., pick up).
 The latter's manipulation tasks require the MLLM to act as a direct, end-to-end policy that outputs low-level commands, such as a 7-DoF vector.
 We argue that our approach, which focuses on generating cognitive knowledge about how and why an action should be performed, is deeply complementary to these works.
 The experiments prove that an MLLM fine-tuned on our data achieves significant performance gains on the high-level planning and low-level control tasks in Sec.~\ref{sec:4.4}.